usethis-python/usethis-python/doc/philosophy/introspection.md

 - Add <https://github.com/hynek/setup-cached-uv> to set up uv in CI.
 - Add <https://github.com/actions/checkout>.
-- Set up the GitHub actions matrix to use Ubuntu, Windows and MacOS.
+- Set up the GitHub actions matrix to use Ubuntu, Windows and MacOS
+- Set up the GitHub actions to use different Python versions.
-- Set up logic to use uv to install Python, create a venv, activate it, and sync.
+- Set up logic to use uv in GitHub actions.

+## Local development configuration

+- Cloned the repo from GitHub.
+- Ran `uv sync`.
+- Set up git username, email, and signing key.

+## Set up tests

+- Ran `uv add pytest`.
+- Created a tests folder.
+- Added a trivial test module `test_nothing.py`.
+- Add a trivial test `test_pass` to the test module.
+- Confirm pytest is working with `pytest tests` in the CLI.
 - Add <https://github.com/pavelzw/pytest-action> to set up pytest in CI, using the correct CLI args to pytest.